kc-z-e-n/PopcornTogether/README.md

 This is an example of the profile page.
 Currently we have 4 intended statistics set up for the watch statistics.
 These are:

 1. Films watched
-    - Tracks the total number of films in the user's Watched List
+    - This tracks the total number of films in the user's Watched List
 2. Total time watched
     - This tracks the total runtime of all the films that the user has watched thus far
 3. Top genres
     - This finds the top genres of films that users have watched thus far
 4. Reviews given
-    - Currently we have not implemented the community reviews extension feature.
-When this is set up, the reviews given statistic will then track the total number of reviews the user has given
+    - This tracks the total number of reviews a user has given.
+More than one review can be given per movie.

 The purpose of this feature is to present the user's viewing habits and preferences in a more objective data-oriented manner in the hopes of helping user's filter films based on what they have enjoyed in the past.